jorgelhd94/toast_message_web2py_plugin/README.md

 # Web2py Toast Message Plugin

-This is a Web2py plugin for manage message in the view using the toast library.
-For install this plugin is necessary use the plugin manager of the web2py framework.
+This is a Web2py plugin for manage messages in the views using the toast library.
+To install the plugin it is necessary to use the web2py plugin manager.

 ## Requirements